Nidhish1407/Nidhish1407/readme.md

 <!--  -->
 - 📫 How to reach me **nidhishprasad1@gmail.com**

-- ⚡ Fun fact **I like watching web series,movies and playing pubg new state.**
+- ⚡ Fun fact **I like watching web series, movies and working out.**

 ## 🚀 Languages and Tools: